cnio-bu/cnio-bu.github.io/docs/index.md

 # CNIO Bioinformatics Unit documentation

-Welcome to the documentation repository for the [CNIO Bioinformatics Unit](https://bioinformatics.cnio.es/).
+Welcome to the documentation repository of the [CNIO Bioinformatics Unit](https://bioinformatics.cnio.es/).

 * To navigate the documentation just use the menu on the left side of the page.